-SUM is currently registered with the Louisiana Board of Regents, Florida Board of Regents and California Bureau for Private Postsecondary Education (BPPE).
-The California Bureau for Private Postsecondary Education has granted SUM approval to operate and grant degrees within the State of California.
+SUM is a private institution currently registered with the Louisiana Board of Regents, Florida Board of Regents and California Bureau for Postsecondary Education (BPPE).
+The Bureau for Private Postsecondary Education has granted SUM approval to operate and grant degrees within the State of California.
+Approval to operate means compliance with minimum standards set forth by the BPPE.